PRECIOUS-Gold falls to 1-week low on stronger dollar, but holds above $1,300 level

 * SPDR Gold holdings fell for fourth straight session on Wednesday

 * Spot gold sees worst one-day fall since Jan.
-18 in prev session (Adds comment, updates prices)
+18 in prev session (Updates prices)

 By Sethuraman N R